yj7082126/musubi-tuner/README.md

 - Jan 08, 2025
     - __Important Update__: Fixed a bug where latents were scaled twice during caching and training.
 Please re-run `cache_latents.py` (without specifying `--skip_existing`) to re-cache latents.

-- Jan 06, 2025
-    - Added `--split_attn` option to `hv_train_network.py` and `hv_generate_video.py` to process attention in chunks.
-Inference with SageAttention is expected to be about 10% faster.
-There is almost no impact during training.
-If `--split_attn` is not specified, it will be processed in the conventional way.
-Cannot be specified when `attn_mode` is `flash`.

-- Jan 05, 2025
-    - Added `images` to the save format in `hv_generate_video.py`.
-You can generate images from latents saved with `--latent_path`.
-You can also specify multiple latents with `--latent_path` for batch processing (increases VRAM usage).

-- Jan 04, 2025
-    - Added support for loading Text Encoder weights from .safetensors files.
-See [Model Download](#model-download) for instructions.
-    - Changed the format of latents saved by `hv_generate_video.py` to .safetensors.
-Metadata such as prompts will be saved in the .safetensors file.
-Use `--no_metadata` to disable saving metadata.

-- Jan 03, 2025: The noise initialization method during inference has changed.
-When the same seed is specified, the common frames will be the same even if the number of generated frames is different.
-Please note that the inference results will be different from before even with the same seed.

-(For example, when 25 frames are specified, the time length of the latent is 7, and when 45 frames are specified, the time length of the latent is 12, but the first 7 frames of both will have the same noise value when the same seed is specified.)
+## Overview

 ### Hardware Requirements

-- VRAM: 12GB or more recommended for image training, 24GB or more recommended for video training
+- VRAM: 12GB or more recommended for image training, 24GB or more for video training
-    - Depends on resolution, etc. For 12GB, use a resolution of 960x544 or lower and use memory-saving options such as `--blocks_to_swap`, `--fp8_llm`, etc.
+    - *Actual requirements depend on resolution and training settings.* For 12GB, use a resolution of 960x544 or lower and use memory-saving options such as `--blocks_to_swap`, `--fp8_llm`, etc.
 - Main Memory: 64GB or more recommended, 32GB + swap may work

 ### Features

 - Memory-efficient implementation
-- Windows compatible (Linux compatibility not yet verified)
+- Windows compatibility confirmed (Linux compatibility confirmed by community)
 - Multi-GPU support not implemented

 ## Installation

+Python 3.10 or later is required (verified with 3.10).

 Create a virtual environment and install PyTorch and torchvision matching your CUDA version.
 Verified to work with version 2.5.1.